Dimensional Reduction of Direct Statistical Simulation: Tests

 with $\eta = 0$.
-At a short relaxation time of $\tau=2$ the flow is dominated by critical-layer waves and eddies are suppressed by the strong coupling to the fixed jet.
-For a longer relaxation time of $\tau=20$, the flow is turbulent.
+Spectral simulations are performed at a modest resolution of $0 \leq \ell \leq L$ and $|m| \leq min\{\ell, M\}$ with $L = 20$ and $M = 12$.
+For a short relaxation time of $\tau=2$ days the flow is dominated by critical-layer waves and eddies are suppressed by the strong coupling to the fixed jet.
+For a longer relaxation time of $\tau=20$ days the flow is turbulent and well-mixed near the equator.
 Since zonal CE2 neglects eddy-eddy interactions it increasingly differs from DNS as $\tau$ grows.
-Here we set $\tau=20$ to demonstrate that ensemble-averaged CE2 captures features of the non-zonal coherent structures that zonal average CE2 misses.
-Figure \ref{fig:MeanAbsoluteVorticity}(a) shows that ensemble CE2 accurately reproduces the zonal mean absolute vorticity, whereas zonal CE2 overmixes the absolute vorticity at low latitudes \cite{marston65conover}.
-Figure \ref{fig:Tau=00003D20} shows that whereas zonal CE2 has power only in the zonal mean $m=0$ mode, and a single eddy of wavenumber $m=3$, the power spectrum of ensemble CE2 matches that found by DNS.
+Here we set $\tau=20$ days to demonstrate that ensemble-averaged CE2 captures features of the non-zonal coherent structures that zonal average CE2 misses.
+Figure \ref{fig:MeanAbsoluteVorticity}(a) shows that ensemble CE2 accurately reproduces the zonal mean absolute vorticity, whereas zonal CE2 overmixes the absolute vorticity at low latitudes \citep{marston65conover}.
+Figure \ref{fig:PointJetSpectraCumulants} shows that whereas zonal CE2 has power only in the zonal mean $m=0$ mode, and a single eddy of wavenumber $m=3$, the power spectrum of ensemble CE2 matches that found by DNS.
 DNS statistics are accumulated from time $500$ to $1000$ days after spin-up of $500$ days.
 Ensemble CE2 reaches a statistical steady-state by $400$ days and no time-averaging is required.
-Whereas the second cumulant of the vorticity field as determined by zonal CE2 exhibits artificial reflection symmetry about the equator \cite{ marston65conover}, ensemble CE2 does not have this defect; see Figure \ref{fig:Tau=00003D20}(b, d, f).
+Whereas the second cumulant of the vorticity field as determined by zonal CE2 exhibits artificial reflection symmetry about the equator \citep{marston65conover}, ensemble CE2 does not have this defect; see Figure \ref{fig:PointJetSpectraCumulants}(b, d, f).

 We turn now to model reduction via POD truncation.
 Figure \ref{fig:MeanAbsoluteVorticity}(b)-(d) show the first cumulants, or zonal mean absolute vorticity, at different levels of truncation.
 While POD offers a substantial dimensional reduction for DNS and ensemble CE2 with slight loss of accuracy, extreme truncation of zonal CE2 down to just a few modes is possible.
 This is consistent with the spectrum of the eigenvalues of the second moment shown in Figure \ref{fig:Eigenvalues}(a).
 The steep decay of the eigenvalues of zonal CE2 reflects the fact that only the $m = 3$ eddy has power.